I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 They went through hell just about every step of the way.
 However, what they did do was not only get the attention of the press during the pre-launch, but they caught the attention of the masses.

-Not too long ago I was watching one of those, “How They Made Their Millions” TV shows, and the Coolest Cooler was featured on there.
+Not too long ago I was watching one of those, “How They Made Their Millions” TV show reruns, and the Coolest Cooler was featured on there.

 The creator went through the ringer trying to get his cooler launched.
 From components not fitting or working, to the massive, massive delays, they still made it and they are changing the cooler industry, one cooler at a time.